 For those with a zero return, filing is still required by the listed due date.
 There is no penalty for failing to file a zero return, but after 18 months, the permit may be revoked for lack of filing.

 For those who are required to file and remit sales tax in the State of North Carolina, there are a number of factors to keep in mind.
-TaxTools sales tax software can help manage the destination based sales tax collection and remittance required by the state with data review and sorting features.
+TaxTools sales tax software can help manage the destination-based sales tax collection and remittance required by the state with data review and sorting features and ensure tax compliance each step of the way.
 It can work in conjunction with your current website and eCommerce setup or can be integrated into your transaction setup.
 If you would like to learn more, contact us today or signup here for a free trial of the TaxTools software.